 Adults’ Media Use and Attitudes report 2017 Ofcom sets out the latest findings on the ways in which adults use, understand and create media, and how this has changed over time.

 Children and parents: Media use and attitudes report 2015.
 This report from Ofcom examines children's media literacy.
 It provides detailed evidence on media use, attitudes and understanding among children and young people aged 5-15, as well as detailed information about the media access and use of young children aged 3-4.
 The report also includes findings relating to parents' views about their children's media use, and the ways that parents seek - or decide not - to monitor or limit use of different types of media.

 Breakfast Epiphanies: Project-Based Learning Through Media Literacy and Nutrition.
-Now available in the CML Store.
 Students learn to discern meaningful nutrition information using online resources while also working as a team to create healthful messages with technology tools.

 Introducing Smoke Detectors!
 Deconstructing Tobacco Use in Media.
 This is a new curriculum available for middle and high school students.
 Utilizing CML’s research-based framework, students learn to deconstruct media depictions of smoking and how product placement works.
 Smoke Detectors! also teaches students to identify smoking incidents in media using a method developed by the American Cancer Society.
 With these tools, students are better prepared to make informed choices about smoking.